-GSOM New Student Orientation for all full time GSOM Students: Thursday, January 9, 2014
+GSOM New Student Orientation for all full time GSOM Students: TBA

 Part-time Student Orientation: TBA

 We strongly recommend that you arrive in Worcester at least a few days prior to the first day of Orientation to find appropriate housing and to become settled in before Orientation activities begin.
-All international students must be in the US no later than Wednesday, January 8, 2014.
-For more information about Orientation, please refer to the Enrollment & Orientation document for Spring 2014.
+For a sampling of information about Orientation, please refer to the Enrollment & Orientation document that was created for Spring 2014.